-Note: Suitable protection circuits for the SLIC-DC V1.2 can befound in detail in [8].
+Note: Suitable protection circuits for SLIC-DC V1.2 can be found in detail in [5].
+Suitable protection circuits for the SLIC-E can be found in [6].

-3.4 Foreign Voltage Measurement (GR-909)
+3.4 External Circuitry for GR-909 Support

-To directly measure foreign line voltages a resistive voltage divider is necessary.
-The requirements for the resistors depend on the foreign line peak voltage and which leakage current is allowed.
-To calculate the correct resistor values, the analog inputs of the VINETIC® only allows a voltage between VCMITx $\pm 0.7$ V. The resistors 1) must be able to withstand the peak power and voltage during overvoltage protection mode.
-Derived from overvoltage and longitudinal balance standards, they require both high power rating and good matching ( $\pm 1.0$ % or lower, depending on application).
+A resistive voltage divider at the Tip and Ring line is necessary to support GR-909 measurements.
+The requirements for the resistors depend on the foreign line peak voltage and the allowed leakage current.
+To calculate the correct resistor values, the analog inputs of the VINETIC® only allows a voltage between VCMITx ±0.7 V. The resistors1) must be able to withstand the peak power and voltage during overvoltage protection mode.